The Seven Principles of Shamanism: Part 6

 As these grow then loyalty, trust, empathy, understanding, and compassion flourish: the water needed for growth in your garden.

 Reaping the rewards of growth is fulfillment and unwavering commitment.
 And most often one of the hardest aspects of love appears in your garden: forgiveness.
 This is when the most beautiful, fragrant, long-awaited flower blossoms.

 Underpinning all of these is gratitude.
 Gratitude for the blessings you have received in life, as well as gratitude for the opportunity to bless people/things.
 Gratitude is the soil of your garden of love.

-Love cannot grow where desire or need are prominent.
+Love can't grow where desire or need are prominent.
 It may seem that love can grow from these, but it can’t.
-The joy, caring and generosity will soon fall prey to the more complicated emotions and conditions such as over-reliance, dependency, manipulation, resentment, control and will more than likely result in abuse.
+The joy, caring and generosity will soon fall prey to the more complicated emotions and conditions such as over-reliance, dependency, manipulation, resentment, control, and will more than likely result in abuse.

 Need is a lack, the Universe will answer it appropriately.

 One has to be fairly whole in order to grow the kind of love that is rooted in gratitude.

 Whole!?
 What the golly gosh does that mean?